yashomer1994/yash007.github.io/_posts/2021-02-14- Forensics-Challenge_0.md

 In the output , there are process which needs to analysed.

-1. cmd.exe
+1. cmd.exe :- This process executes Command Prompt.We can analyse this process to which commands have been executed.
-2. DumpIt.exe
+2. DumpIt.exe :- This is tool which was used to dump the memory.
-3. explorer.exe
+3. explorer.exe :- This process handles File Explorer.

 ![](https://yashomer1994.github.io/yash007.github.io/assets/forensics/challenge0/process1.png)